Theanine

-Theanine /ˈθiːəniːn/, also known as L-γ-glutamylethylamide and N5-ethyl-L-glutamine, is an amino acid analogue of the proteinogenic amino acids L-glutamate and L-glutamine and is found primarily in particular plant and fungal species.
-It was discovered as a constituent of green tea in 1949; in 1950, it was isolated from gyokuro leaves.
-Theanine provides a unique brothy or savory (umami) flavor to green tea infusions.
+Theanine /ˈθiːəniːn/, also known as L-γ-glutamylethylamide, N5-ethyl-L-glutamine, or γ-glutamylethylamide, is a bioactive, non-proteinogenic amino acid similar to the proteinogenic amino acids glutamic acid and L-glutamine.
+It is produced by certain plants such as the tea plant (Camellia sinensis), and by some fungi.
+Theanine was discovered in 1949 as a constituent of green tea and was isolated in 1950 from gyokuro tea leaves.
+Theanine constitutes about 1–2% of the dry weight of green tea leaves.